 • employees of Beachcomber, and Beachcomber Tours in the United Kingdom, France, and South Africa, or any of our other subsidiaries; and

-• employees of our internal audit functions.
+• employees of our internal audit functions and compliance functions.

 10.3 We may also need to send your personal data to third parties such as service providers (such as IT systems suppliers and support, and other service providers which act as processors) from whom we ask for such warranties as:

 (i) they have all the security and organizational measures in place to protect your data, and

 (ii) they will only process your personal data in accordance with our instructions, for their own purposes.

 10.4 We may require to share your personal data to other third parties, (who may not be processors) such as :

 • Our professional advisors that are our accountants, auditors, lawyers, insurers, bankers, and other outside professional advisors in all countries where Beachcomber operates.

 • Any public or enforcement authority in Mauritius or elsewhere, or in case of a court, administrative or governmental order to do so.